301-final-project-speech-to-text/speech-to-text/README.md

 ### Give examples of use

 ### Instructions to run the app on your computer
-- npm init -y
-- npm install
+- npm install in terminal
+- open PSQL, run command: CREATE DATABASE goya
+- add schema to your database, run command: psql -d goya -f ./data/schema.sql
 - Google Cloud API key: Follow the instructions in the following link to create your API key
   - https://cloud.google.com/speech-to-text/docs/reference/libraries#client-libraries-install-nodejs
-- Add .env file to your local copy of the app code
+- add .env file to your local copy of the app code
+  - include your localhost port: PORT = 3000
+  - the google API: GOOGLE_APPLICATION_CREDENTIALS = /pathfromtheplaceyoustoredyourGoogleAPIJSONfile
-  - Include your local host port, the GOOGLE_APPLICATION_CREDENTIALS, and DATABASE_URL
+  - the database: DATABASE_URL = postgres://user:password@localhost:5432/goya
+- run node server.js
+- open web browser and go to localhost:3000 to view the homepage

 ## Contribute
 No contribution guidelines at this point.

 ## Credits
-Nadya Ilinskaya
-Quang Nguyen
-Sam Gnuschke
-Sarah Fisher
+* Jacob K
 * https://meyerweb.com/eric/tools/css/reset/ CSS Reset Tool
 * https://nodejs.org/en/